 Notes: Like most nouns ending on -y in English, the plural of today's Good Word is formed by changing the Y to I and using the suffix -es: seminaries.
 A person who attends a seminary is a seminarian.
-The related verb seminate originally meant simply "to sow" but now means to spread in all directions, to disseminate.
+The related verb seminate originally meant simply "to sow", but now means to spread in all directions, to disseminate.

-In Play: The basic sense of today's word is a place where real and metaphorical seeds are planted: "The school marching band became a seminary of experimental jazz that produced most of the jazz greats of Union County."
+In Play: The basic sense of today's word is a place where real or metaphorical seeds are planted: "The school marching band became a seminary of experimental jazz that produced most of the jazz greats of Union County."
 That makes it a good substitute for the overused cliché hotbed.
-This word is rarely used in the US to refer to women's institutions but it remains the most widely used name for schools that train the clergy: "While Father Canby Allgood was at St. Peter, Paul, and Mary's Seminary, he kept a small seed garden to remind him of the etymology of seminary."
+This word is rarely used in the US to refer to women's institutions, but it remains the most widely used name for schools that train the clergy: "While Father Canby Allgood was at St. Peter, Paul, and Mary's Seminary, he kept a small seed garden to remind him of the etymology of seminary."

 Word History: Today's Good Word comes from Latin seminarium "seed bed", the neuter form of seminarius "of or related to seed", used as a noun.
-This name is appropriate since a seminary is where the seeds of religious up-bringing are sown.
+This name is appropriate since a seminary is where the seeds of religious upbringing are sown.
 The root of this word is semen "seed", which comes from the same earlier Proto-Indo-European root that gave us English sow and seed.
 The Latin version turns up in several English words borrowed from Latin such as seminal "starting a new line of thought" and disseminate "to spread like broadcasting seeds".
 (Today we thank Tony Hughes for his seminal suggestion that led to the write-up of today's Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!